 Every summer when I was growing up my family and I would relocate from our house in Guilderland, a suburb of Albany, to a small cabin that my Dad built on Brant Lake in the Adirondack Mountains of northern New York.
-As a child I came to the personal conclusion that we spent equal amounts of time between these two houses.
+As a very young child I came to the personal conclusion that we spent equal amounts of time between these two houses.
 Maybe it was the predictable schedule that made the school year pass by so fast.
 Or perhaps the longer daylight of summer combined with the nature-inspired creativity making it the most perfect playground for a child’s imagination and therefore unlimited in time and space.
 Sometime around first grade at a kids daytime summer camp we were given an art project of coloring in calendars.
 As I looked at the months that made up summer vacation I was shocked that it was only two months of the year.
 How was that possible?
 How could that be?
 After that point I cherished those two precious sun-soaked months of summer even more as I filled them with raising Monarch Butterflies, catching toads and frogs, doing craft projects with my Mother, dancing barefoot in warm summer rainstorms, and spending hours playing in the water, on the boat, and amongst the trees that surrounded our house.
 The time had become limited and therefore more valuable.

 After eight months living abroad in Hong Kong my husband and I made our first trip back to the states and those eight months have felt a little like those timeless summers of my early childhood.
 Swapping Fall, Winter, Spring, and Summer for the seasons of Dry, Monsoon, and Hot these new cycles of the year have also managed to leave me feeling a little lost in the passing of time.
 Has it been eight months already?
 I feel oddly comfortable living and working in a foreign country even though the business of being a yoga teacher is a whole different game in Asia.
 I’ve gotten to know and appreciate Hong Kong and it’s eccentricities from its wet markets and night markets to it’s malls with their never ended supply of high-end luxury brands.
 My footing has gotten used to this mountainous city and it’s narrow uneven sidewalks.
 My palate has experienced sea cucumber, chicken feet, jellyfish, abalone, congee, dragon fruit, red bean buns and my favorite, wonton noodle soup.
 I have found a yoga studio and a teacher that has reignited my excitement to practice and teach Yoga.
 Our home with our two furry children is settled in and I feel relatively at ease here.
 We have traveled to Thailand, The Philippines, China, Vietnam, and Cambodia.
 Wow!
 That time flew by and it’s no wonder!
 Yet at the same time, has it only been eight months?
 I want to go shopping for clothes that are not made for a teeny-tiny Asia frame.
 I want a bagel – a real New York bagel – not just bread shaped into a circle and I want a tall deli sandwich with a good pickle from 2nd Ave Deli.
 I want to curl up amongst stacks of old, loved books at The Strand and dream.
 I want to go to all my favorite new aged shops and eavesdrop on people’s esoteric conversations.
 I want to see my amazing friends and family who are absolutely irreplaceable.
 I want theater, dance, art, and to be amongst artists.
 I want the majestic Adirondack Mountains, the frightful ocean on Fire Island, and the grid of New York streets.
 I want to go home!